-Today’s financial professionals are well equipped to deal with their complicated business problems, however many of them are still learning on the job when it comes to navigating foreign exchange risk.
-In a world where constantly changing market conditions require extreme vigilance, the case for effective risk management can be made in two ways – by exposing the negatives and highlighting the positives.
+Today’s financial professionals are well equipped to deal with their complicated business problems, but many of them are still learning on the job when it comes to navigating foreign exchange risk.
+In a world where constantly changing market conditions require hyper-vigilance, the case for effective risk management can be made in two ways – by exposing the negatives and highlighting the positives.

 Minimising the risk arising from a change in the price of one currency against another is something that every company should do in order to remain competitive.

 Nothing is more likely to focus minds on the need to hedge against exchange rate risk than a period of pronounced market volatility.
 Cast your mind back to the Swiss National Bank’s recent decision to end the peg of the franc to the euro, and the subsequent volatility gives a stark reminder of how important it is to be prepared for dramatic changes in price.
 Companies big and small are beginning to look at their hedging requirements in a new light.

 Surveys show that over 90% of the world’s largest corporations are using derivatives to manage their exposure to exchange rate risk, while those that saw hedging as the preserve of larger companies are starting to realise that they too can benefit from such strategies.
 Business investment and macroeconomic risk lead many companies to seek innovative hedging solutions to protect their margins and competitive advantages.

 But the complexity of managing risk should not be taken lightly, as only large well-established multinational corporations are likely to have the funds to support a dedicated team for devising and implementing effective foreign exchange risk management strategies.

 Forward contracts are simple, non-standardised agreements to exchange two designated currencies, on a specific future date, and at a predetermined exchange rate.
 They are highly effective at providing protection against adverse market movement, and forward contracts also remove the likelihood of nasty surprises.
 As such, they are most commonly used as a hedging tool.